-Chief Strategy & Transformation Officer
+Chief Strategy and Transformation Officer

 The Chief Strategy and Transformation Officer oversees NAMA's Strategy, Communications and Transformation activities.
-The division is responsible for the ongoing evaluation and development of NAMA's strategy to ensure that it remains appropriate in the context of NAMA's stated objectives.
-In this regard, the division is overseeing the implementation of NAMA's wind-down strategy.
+The division is responsible for the ongoing evaluation and development of NAMA's strategy and is overseeing the implementation of NAMA's wind-down.

 The division has overall responsibility for the Agency's Freedom of Information (FOI), communications and public affairs activities.
-This primarily involves co-ordination of NAMA's interaction with the media and engagement with Oireachtas members and committees as well as the preparation of NAMA publications.
+This includes co-ordination of NAMA's interaction with the media and engagement with Oireachtas members and committees as well as the preparation of NAMA publications.